Dir (clan)

 The Dir (Dir) is one of the largest and most prominent Somali clans in the Horn of Africa.
 They are also considered to be the oldest Somali stock to have inhabited the region.
 Its members inhabit Djibouti, Somalia, Ethiopia (Somali, Harar, Dire Dawa, Oromia and Afar regions), and northeastern Kenya (North Eastern Province).

 Origins

 Like the great majority of Somali clans, the Dir trace their ancestry to Aqil ibn Abi Talib (c.
 580 – 670 or 683), a cousin of the prophet Muhammad (c.
 570 – 632) and an older brother of Ali ibn Abi Talib (c.
 600 – 661) and Ja'far ibn Abi Talib (c.
 590 – 629).
 They trace their lineage to Aqil through Samaale (the source of the name 'Somali'), the purported forefather of the northern pastoralist clans such as the Dir, the Hawiye, and –matrilineally through the Dir– the Isaaq and the Darod.
-Although these genealogical claims are historically untenable, they do reflect the longstanding cultural contacts between Somalia (especially, though not exclusively, its most northern part Somaliland) and Southern Arabia.
+Although these genealogical claims are historically untenable legends, they do reflect the longstanding cultural contacts between Somalia (especially, though not exclusively, its most northern part Somaliland) and Southern Arabia.